This is SEA.AI

-In 2017, BSB received financial support from the Austrian Research Promotion Agency (FFG) and the Austrian Public Investment Bank (AWS).
+In 2017, the company received financial support from the Austrian Research Promotion Agency (FFG) and the Austrian Public Investment Bank (AWS).
 After that, Raphael Biancale got in touch with Gaetan Gouerou, manager of the company Mer & Projets, co-founder of the CDK Technologies shipyard and General Delegate of the IMOCA class.

 Convinced by the concept, Gaetan Gouerou decided to get involved.
 With his expertise and connections in the maritime domain, he helped immensely with meeting the expectations of our customers.

 At the end of 2017, the skipper Jean Le Cam, convinced of the interest of such a system, volunteered to be the first user and assisted in the definition of the first specifications.

 In early 2018, three winners of the Vendée Globe, Vincent Riou, François Gabart and Armel Le Cléac’h, agreed to provide their support and expertise to the project.

 Many months of prototyping, testing and further prototyping and testing went into the development of the first system (first called OSCAR).
 As a result and with the help of the top race-teams and strong team members, to drive the project forward, the first SEA.AI system was born and raised.